-1).
-Part removed from landing gear - tag tied on landing gear operating lever.

-2).
-Part of electrical system disassembled - tag tied to electrical master switch, or to individual switch controlling unit involved.

-3).
-Part removed from inside wing - tag tied to closest inspection door.

-4).
-Part removed from inside fuselage - tag tied to the location where the component/part is being removed.

-5).
-Part removed from control system or when integrity of control cables or hydraulic, fuel, or similar systems have been destroyed by braking safeties or opening lines in inconspicuous places, which without special care may be inadvertently left incomplete - tag tied to pertinent cockpit control and at access door to removed or disconnected component.
+- 1).
+Part removed from landing gear - tag tied on landing gear operating lever. - 2).
+Part of electrical system disassembled - tag tied to electrical master switch, or to individual switch controlling unit involved. - 3).
+Part removed from inside wing - tag tied to closest inspection door. - 4).
+Part removed from inside fuselage - tag tied to the location where the component/part is being removed. - 5).
+Part removed from control system or when integrity of control cables or hydraulic, fuel, or similar systems have been destroyed by braking safeties or opening lines in inconspicuous places, which without special control and at access door to removed or disconnected component.